 Here's a reference video.
 To make it harder, the policeman is standing up:

 And a video of a king who managed to expand his bridge crossing so long, that it even gets boring to ride or watch at some point:

 After you try the correct way, you figure out it's not hard at all.
-And even though many people say the opposite, I'm pretty sure you'll utilize this skill sooner or later.
-It got me out of trouble a few times already.
+And even though many people say the opposite, I'm pretty sure you'll utilize this skill sooner than later.
+Passing between the long queues of cars during weekend congestion?
+This gets you covered!